 Why Change the Blades of Your Scroll Saw?

-Our team of carpenters suggest having an assortment of blades handy whenever you need to switch out the factory blade on your scroll saw.
-Why?
-Because like any other blade, scroll saw blades will wear out and dull over time.
+In my years of carpentry, I’ve learned the importance of keeping an assortment of blades on hand, especially when it’s time to replace the factory blade on a scroll saw.
+Just like any blade, scroll saw blades do wear out and lose their sharpness over time.

 It’s not only unideal, but a dull blade can impact the precision you can carry out and even compromise your safety.
 Dull blades can stick, snap, and take much more force to cut through materials, which will increase the chances of woodworkers accidentally hurting themselves.